RikuAlter/diagno-vision-apps/README.md

 You can download the source code for the Spring based webapp from this repository.
 The necessary dependencies are updated in build.gradle

-The following environment variables need to be made available to ensure proper database connection and Kafka functionality: <TBD>
+The following environment variables need to be made available to ensure proper database connection and Kafka functionality: TBD

 ## API Documentation
 TBD

 ## Suggestions and Improvement Feedback
-TBD
+We are open to suggestions and improvements, please let us know of additional features/workaround by opening an issue against this repository or reaching out directly!

 ## Contact

 Please feel free to open an issue against this repository anytime in order to raise an issue.
-TBD
+Or contact us directly at: rikuAlter@gmail.com

 ## Acknowledgements
 TBD